Harry Thompson: Early life and career: 1960–1989

 Harry William Thompson was born on 6 February 1960 in London.
 His father was a marketing manager who worked for The Guardian, while his mother was a teacher who campaigned for higher standards in education.
 He attended the private, fee-paying school Highgate School before going on to study History at Brasenose College, Oxford.
 There he became editor of the university newspaper, Cherwell, working alongside arts editor Roly Keating, the future controller of BBC2.

-Leaving university, he joined the BBC as a trainee in 1981.
+After leaving university, he joined the BBC as a trainee in 1981.
 Here, he worked on the late-night news programme Newsnight, later commenting that it was "the most awful experience of my life, full of people who barked into phones, professionally".
 Switching his focus to comedy, he worked as a researcher for BBC2's Not the Nine O'Clock News and for various comedy shows on BBC Radio, including BBC Radio 4's The Mary Whitehouse Experience.
 Rising to the level of producer, he was responsible for the production of long-established show The News Quiz as well as Alexei Sayle's new comedy series, Lenin of the Rovers (1988).
 The Guardian would note that at this time he established himself as "a maverick" who pushed established boundaries with "outrageous jokes".

 Panel shows and early writing: 1990–98

 During the 1980s several independent producers realised that BBC Radio 4 had a number of comedy shows that could be successfully converted to television.
 Among them was the company Hat Trick Productions, who decided to adapt The News Quiz for television in 1989.
 Jimmy Mulville, the company's managing director, asked Thompson to produce this venture, which first appeared in 1990 as Have I Got News For You.
 Thompson selected Angus Deayton to present the show, with Ian Hislop and Paul Merton as the team leaders.
 He oversaw the production of the show for 93 episodes over five series.
 He later remarked that when the show first began, he was extremely confident, considering it to be "the best comedy show on TV.
-It never occurred to me that anything else could be better… I know it sounds arrogant".
+It never occurred to me that anything else could be better. ...
+I know it sounds arrogant."
 Have I Got News For You initially screened on BBC2, but proved enough of a success that by 2000 it had been moved to BBC1.

 Moving on to produce other comedy panel shows, in 1995 he began work on They Think It's All Over, a BBC sports show.
 He followed this in 1996 by the creation of a music quiz show, Never Mind the Buzzcocks.
 In 1998 he was part of BBC Radio 4's five-part political satire programme Cartoons, Lampoons, and Buffoons.